THC-JD: what is this new molecule?

 Legality of THC-JD

-Once again, like all neo-cannabinoids, or "alt-noids" as our American friends call them, THC-jd is authorized because it is not prohibited.
-It takes advantage of the legal uncertainty surrounding cannabinoids and the legislation governing new molecules on the market.
+Once again, like all new cannabinoids, these "alt-noids" as our American friends call them, THC-jd was authorized before being banned.
+It benefited from the legal ambiguity surrounding cannabinoids and the legislation governing new molecules on the market.
+But this relative legality came to an end on June 3, 2024 .

-A recent addition to the long list of new cannabinoids available, THC-JD is already causing quite a stir in the community.
+A recent addition to the long list of new cannabinoids, THC-JD is causing quite a stir in the community.

 -

-Have you read this article?
-Feel free to browse our blog dedicated to CBD to learn more about this exciting world!
+Did you enjoy this article?
+Feel free to browse our CBD blog to learn more about this fascinating world!